-These healthy apple muffins are moist and packed with flavor.
+These healthy apple muffins are moist and packed with flavor, plus they're easy to make.
 A great grab and go snack.
-Thanks to the #appleweek sponsors listed below for sponsoring the giveaway.

 We love apples at any time of year, but we get all the more excited during apple picking season.
 It's become a tradition for our family to go at least once each year.

 My eldest was already quite the pro at picking good ones last year so I can't wait to see both him and my younger one in action this year.
 It's just as well we all love eating apples to use up the haul we'll no doubt have.

 While we all love to eat them just as they are, I have made my fair share of recipes using apples as well.
 Things like my sour cream apple cake and apple bacon cornmeal scones have become firm favorites, as you might imagine.